JiangYiYao/gna/README.md

 sudo apt-get install xorg-dev
 sudo apt install libxcb-shape0-dev libxcb-xfixes0-dev
 ```
-2.Download the zip file for your platform from "releases" on the right side of the page and unzip it to get the binary file "gna".
+2.Download the zip file for your platform from "Releases" on the right side of the page and unzip it to get the binary file "gna".
 For Mac platform, for example, you can execute the following commands for further use
 ```
 chmod +x ~/Downloads/mac-v1.1.1/gna
 mv ~/Downloads/mac-v1.1.1/gna /usr/local/bin/gna